 Al-Adab was dedicated to Arab unity and solidarity in its struggle for freedom and

 innovation.
-Its issues often concentrated on one form or topic and its forum section was focused on discussions, debates and criticism of works presented in the previous issues.
+Its issues often concentrated on one form or topic and its forum section was focused on discussions, debates, and criticism of works presented in the previous issues.
 This format in the 1950’s was popular and stimulated much discussion and debate.

 The magazine crusaded to stimulate and popularize literature as opposed to maintaining a standard for creativity and as a result, it was more intent on being a public popular platform.
 Salma Jayyusi states that the January 1955 issue on modern poetry is perhaps the best collection of articles on the history of modern Arabic poetry in most of the Arab countries ever published in one volume.